tymyrddin/blue-siem/source/docs/challenges/benign.md

 which confirmed the suspicion.
 Due to limited resources, we could only pull the process execution logs with Event ID: `4688` and ingested them into Splunk with the index `win_eventlogs` for further investigation.

+All the required logs are ingested in the index `win_eventlogs`.

 The network is divided into three logical segments.

 IT Department: